 Concluding, Dr. Nye stated that after Dr. Vogel’s work in D.C. ended, he returned to Harvard, where he convened groups of Japanese and Chinese scholars through the faculty club to discuss how to better write and understand the history between the two countries in the 1930s and 1940s.
 He did so to ensure that younger generations would not fall victim to stereotypes.
 Overall, Dr. Nye stated that Dr. Vogel worked with the greatest urgency until the end of his life, and even now his ideas and policies live on.
 However, while Dr. Vogel’s great achievements in scholarship and policy were impressive, Dr. Nye believes Dr. Vogel’s greatest legacy will be his humanity.

 The first attendee to speak was Dr. Graham Allison, Douglas Dillon Professor of Government at Harvard University.
-Dr. Allison, a longtime friend and colleague of Dr. Ezra Vogel, elucidated further on what the featured speakers discussed as Dr. Vogel’s last project, a message to the Biden administration concerning China.
+Dr. Allison, a longtime friend and colleague of Dr. Ezra F. Vogel, elucidated further on what the featured speakers discussed as Dr. Vogel’s last project, a message to the Biden administration concerning China.
 Dr. Allison began by stating that Dr. Vogel visited him two years ago in Beijing, distressed by the state of the U.S.-China relationship.
 Dr. Vogel, after observing the Trump administration’s actions toward China, was concerned that if left unmanaged, the U.S.-China relationship could devolve into war.
 Therefore, Dr. Vogel proposed that Dr. Allison and himself create a Harvard-sponsored study group to offer sensible views for either a new administration or a renewed Trump administration in 2021.
-Dr. Vogel, Dr. Allison, and other Harvard faculty met with officials in both the Trump administration and the potential Biden administration.
 Ultimately, the project offers constructive actions to manage the U.S.-China relationship.
 Dr. Allison concluded that Dr. Vogel worked on this project up until his passing and that he was forever indebted to Dr. Vogel as a friend and colleague.

 Next, Dr. Patrick M. Cronin, Asia-Pacific Security Chair at the Hudson Institute, stated that when he first met Dr. Vogel in the 1990s, he was already a strategic soft power weapon for the United States in Washington.
 Dr. Cronin added that knowledge is power, but when people fail to recognize that, power can become threatened by knowledge.
 Therefore, he asked the speakers how academics and professionals can drive people with top knowledge and talent like Dr. Vogel to Washington and make it a regular occurrence.
 First, Dr. Nye responded that some ongoing projects bridge the gap between academics and policy but more needs to be done.
-Mr. Fukushima followed by stating that elections matter and that the United States needs to elect people who will speak truth to power.
+Mr. Fukushima added that elections matter and that American voters need to elect leaders who will speak truth to power and who will hire into the government officials who likewise value science, facts, and truth.
 Lastly, Dr. Allison noted his optimism in this regard, referencing Jake Sullivan and Kurt Campbell’s nomination to the NSC.
 These people, he stated, were a part of study groups at Harvard and are a hopeful sign for future policy.

 Dr. Eve Vogel, Associate Professor and Co-Director of the Geography Program at the University of Massachusetts Amherst and daughter of the late Dr. Vogel, concluded the memorial.
 She first expressed her gratitude to the audience for attending the event in tribute to her father.
 She noted that often after a passing of a family member, people say rest in peace.
 Contrary to this, others have highlighted that Dr. Vogel never rested and recommended people instead say travel in peace.
 She recommended a phrase from another language she learned in her 20s as a Peace Corps Volunteer in Honduras.
 In Spanish, there is a tradition that when someone dies, especially someone who has made a difference in the world, they say “Presente!” – as if there’s a roll call and others are speaking “Present!” for the person who is no longer there.
 She feels that all of the members of the panel and audience talking and writing about carrying on her father’s legacy are saying, “Ezra Vogel, presente!”
 Eve concluded by expressing gratitude that Dr. Vogel will continue to live on in everyone’s hearts, as will his legacy.